- Last updated:

 - precious metals such as gold, platinum and silver.

-Transfer stations will also accept, the non-ewaste items listed below from householders and small businesses.
+Sunshine Coast Council's transfer stations will also accept, the non-ewaste items listed below from householders and small businesses.

 - kitchen appliances